-The best Android launchers let you control how the home screen is laid out on your phone.
+The best Android launchers give you full control over your phone's home screen.
 You'll find an incredibly diverse array of options for putting your stamp on the best Android phones, with launchers ranging from minimalist skins to those that put an explosive array of color on your smartphone.

-Here are the best Android launchers we've found on the Google Play store and elsewhere.
+We've tried every one of these launchers to see which one comes out on top.
+Here are the best Android launchers we've found on the Google Play Store.

 The best Android launchers you can download today